shrinerb/shrine/doc/getting_started.md

 ## Processing

-Shrine allows you to process attached files up front or on-the-fly.
+Shrine allows you to process attached files both "eagerly" and "on-the-fly".
 For example, if your app is accepting image uploads, you can generate a predefined set of of thumbnails when the image is attached to a record, or you can have thumbnails generated dynamically as they're needed.

 For image processing, it's recommended to use the **[ImageProcessing]** gem, which is a high-level wrapper for processing with